Differential diagnosis: Machine differential diagnosis

 Machine differential diagnosis is the use of computer software to partly or fully make a differential diagnosis.
 It may be regarded as an application of artificial intelligence.
-Alternatively, it may be seen as "Augmented Intelligence" if it meets the FDA criteria, namely that (1) it reveals the underlying data, (2) reveals the underlying logic, and (3) leaves the clinician in charge to shape and make the decision.
-Machine Learning AI is generally seen as a device by the FDA, whereas Augmented Intelligence applications are not.
+Alternatively, it may be seen as "augmented intelligence" if it meets the FDA criteria, namely that (1) it reveals the underlying data, (2) reveals the underlying logic, and (3) leaves the clinician in charge to shape and make the decision.
+Machine learning AI is generally seen as a device by the FDA, whereas augmented intelligence applications are not.

 Many studies demonstrate improvement of quality of care and reduction of medical errors by using such decision support systems.
 Some of these systems are designed for a specific medical problem such as schizophrenia, Lyme disease or ventilator-associated pneumonia.
 Others are designed to cover all major clinical and diagnostic findings to assist physicians with faster and more accurate diagnosis.

 However, these tools all still require advanced medical skills to rate symptoms and choose additional tests to deduce the probabilities of different diagnoses.
 Machine differential diagnosis is also currently unable to diagnose multiple concurrent disorders.
-Thus, non-professionals should still see a health care provider for a proper diagnosis.
+Their usage by non-experts is therefore not a substitute for professional diagnosis.